fediversespace/fediverse.space/README.md

 ## Requirements

-Though containerized, backend development is easiest if you have the following installed.
+You'll need the following to work on fediverse.space:

 - For the crawler + API:
   - Elixir
   - Postgres
+  - Elasticsearch
 - For laying out the graph:
   - Java
 - For the frontend:
   - Node.js
-  - Yarn

 ## Running it